-Evaluation criteria Knowledge and understanding The student must be able to explain definitions and theoretical results, including some proofs.
-Applying knowledge and understanding The student must be able to solve problems and to independently construct simple arguments of proof.
-Autonomy of judgment The student must be able to select the theoretical and practical tools most appropriate for the given problems.
 Communicating knowledge and understanding The student must be able to explain theoretical results clearly and completely, using precise mathematial language and syntax.
 Capacities to continue learning The student must know the specific terminology of the course material and must be able to identify the context of each concept.
-Criteria for assessment and The final grade is based on 30 points; the minimum passing grade is 18. attribution of the final mark The final grade is determined by both the written test and the oral exam; for details see the course homepage.
+Criteria for assessment and attribution of the final mark The final grade is based on 30 points; the minimum passing grade is 18.
+The final grade is determined by both the written test and the oral exam; for details see the course homepage.
 Additional information